When Everything is Taken, What Remains

 The book isn’t without its critics.
 Some have argued that Frankl’s implication—that a positive mindset made one more likely to survive—can feel insensitive or even cruel.
 Clearly, many prisoners who desperately wanted to live, died.
 Frankl doesn’t deny this, but his emphasis is elsewhere: less with the question of why most died than why anyone survived at all.
 His subject is meaning.
 And how it might be preserved when everything else has been cut to the bone.

 From the start, it’s clear this is a documentary about human stories.
-Not politics.
-Not investigations.
-Not conspiracies.
+Not politics, investigations, or conspiracies.
 Just the people who lived—and sometimes died—through September 11, 2001, whether in New York, Washington or on the four hijacked planes.

 The timelines are familiar.
-The footage and carnage still unreal and distressing—forever scorched into our minds.
-But the impact of the documentary isn’t what we see, but what we hear.
-Told entirely through personal testimony—20 years later, but with the rawness of yesterday—these are stories of ordinary people making impossible decisions.
+So are the images, forever scorched into our minds.
+But the impact of the documentary isn’t so much what we see, but what we hear.
+Told entirely through personal testimony, 20 years later, but with the rawness of yesterday, these are stories of ordinary people making impossible decisions.
 Running into towers.
 Holding strangers’ hands.
 Crawling through smoke and tangled metal.
-And then returning home—often to tragedy.
+And then returning home, often to tragedy.

 Two stories in particular stay with me.